 One of the few remaining occupied homes on the site.
 I don’t know how the mail got delivered, but I’m jealous of whoever had the privilege to live here.

 This is the Bottle House — part tiny cottage, part art installation, covered in bottles and mosaics and filled with intricately carved peanuts.

 Jack’s not ready for the end of Slackerville.
 He shows me every inch of the place, mostly just to tell me what used to be there.

 Thankfully, many of Slackerville’s businesses have found new locations to set up shop.
-But they won’t be together anymore, and this weird collective of artists, hippies and slackers will only be a memory for folks lucky enough to experience Austin as it was.
+But they won’t be together anymore, and this weird collective of artists, hippies and slackers will only be a memory for folks lucky enough to experience this slice of an older Austin.